Wessex Water Smart Air Valve Case Study installation

 A sewer runs close to the River Banwell, not far from its estuary.
 An air valve on the sewer is located well away from minor roads and is accessed via over a mile of muddy trackway.
 The proximity of the air valve to the river and estuary means that any leakage, if undetected, has the potential to develop into a major incident.
 These factors made it an ideal location for Wessex Water to trial an AVK UK smart air valve.

-David Hurley leads AVK UK’s SMART Water programme and set up the trial:
+AVK UK’s Smart Water team set up the trial:

 ‘The site of the sewer air valve alongside the River Banwell was proposed by Wessex Water as the location for the trial.